Radio-Coverage-Aware Path Planning for Cooperative Autonomous Vehicles: Radio-Coverage-Aware Path Planning

 \subsection{Radio Coverage Weight Map}

 The radio coverage weight map matrix $\mathbf{R}$ measures the effectiveness of the radio coverage on the considered regions.
-For simplicity, we assume a $[0,1]$ range for the elements of $\mathbf{R}$.
 Since every AV can connect to multiple APs, it can choose the one providing the best radio coverage, so the radio weight map depends on the number and placement of the APs as

 where